Hello, my name is Virginie Pronovost and I am your blogger at The Wonderful World of Cinema. 🙂 I was born in 1995 and I’m from Montreal.

 - Cooking desserts

-- Reading (Favourite book: Harry Potter, favourite male author: Stephen King, favourite female author: Daphné du Maurier)
+- Reading (Favourite book: Rebecca by Daphné du Maurier)

 I’ve decided to start a blog simply because it looked nice.
 I know some people who are running one and I really admire their work, so I wanted to do the same.
 It became an addictive activity, and it’s a way for me to express my love for films on an other place than Facebook.
 As you can see, this blog mainly presents movie reviews, top list and tributes.
 You’ll rarely see a review of a movie that I don’t like.
 Why?
-Because I don’t like writing about stuff I don’t like.
-It’s not motivating, and I already have to do that at school (sometimes), because I obviously don’t always watch movies I like.
-This blog has for main objective to honour films, not to destroy them.
-Anyway, I normally know how to choose well the films I watch, so I don’t see a lot of movies that I don’t like.
+Because, I don’t really like writing about stuff I don’t like.
+It’s not motivating.
+This blog has for main objective to honour films and celebrate them.
+Hopefully, I’m also spreading the love of classics towards people of my generation as well.

-I now invite you to read my various articles, hoping you will like them.
+I now invite you to read my various articles, hoping you’ll like them.
 Please, don’t hesitate to share your thoughts.
-You can also write directly to me (see contact section).